MohammadAmini1998/Apriori-Algorithm/README.md

    - The process is repeated until no more new frequent itemsets are identified.

 ### Example:
+Consider the following transactions:
-bread, milk
+- bread, milk
-bread, diaper, beer, eggs
+- bread, diaper, beer, eggs
-milk, diaper, beer, coke
+- milk, diaper, beer, coke
-bread, milk, diaper, beer
+- bread, milk, diaper, beer
-bread, milk, diaper, coke
+- bread, milk, diaper, coke
+-
 With a minimum support of 2, we find:

 1. Frequent itemsets of size 1: {bread}, {milk}, {diaper}, {beer}, {coke}